dafer171/dafer171/README.md

 I'm David, a student at Brigham Young University-Idaho interested in Software development.
 Welcome to my GitHub profile!

 ## About Me
-- 🔭 I’m currently working on Customer Suppor Engineering
+- 🔭 I’m currently working as a Customer Suppor Engineer
 - 🌱 I’m currently learning C#
 - 👯 My goals are to finish my bachelor's degree in Software Development before summer